Allegations of third-party involvement in the Second Nagorno-Karabakh War: Russia, Iran and Georgia

 During the conflict, unverified video footage that reportedly showed Russian weaponry and military hardware being transported to Armenia through Iran were posted on social media.
 On 29 September 2020, the Iranian Foreign Ministry denied these reports.
 The next day, Azerbaijani government-affiliated media outlets shared footage reportedly showing the materiel being transported.
 Azerbaijani MP Sabir Rustamkhanli stated that Iran was engaged in transporting weapons from various countries to Armenia.
 Subsequently, in the Azerbaijani Parliament, Rustamkhanli suggested opening an Azerbaijani embassy in Israel.
 The Chief of Staff of the President of Iran, in a phone call with the Deputy Prime Minister of Azerbaijan, denied the reports and stated that they were aimed at disrupting the two countries' relations.
 Iranian state-affiliated media stated that trucks depicted in the footage consisted of shipments of Kamaz trucks that the Armenian government had previously purchased from Russia.

 Azerbaijan's president initially stated that Georgia had not allowed the transportation of weapons through its territory and thanked Georgia, as a partner and friend.
 However, in a subsequent interview, he stated that Armenia was misusing one of its Il-76 cargo planes for civil flights, to secretly transport fighters and Kornet anti-tank missiles from Russia through Georgian airspace into Armenia.
 Georgia responded by stating that its airspace was closed to all military and military cargo flights but not for civil and humanitarian ones.

 A senior Armenian military official colonel-general Movses Hakobyan, who resigned his post after the war, said that Russia delivered military supplies to Armenia during the war.

 Serbia

 Azerbaijan stated that Armenia employed Serbian weapons, alleged to have been transported via Georgia.
 In response, the President of Serbia, Aleksandar Vučić, stated that Serbia considered both Armenia and Azerbaijan to be friends and "brotherly nations", insisting that Serbian weapons were not used in Nagorno-Karabakh.
 Armenian sources, however, claimed that Serbia exported armaments to both countries.

+Belarus

+On August 26, 2025, it was revealed through leaked documents that the government of Belarus despite also being a member of the CSTO alongside Armenia, not only sent military equipment, namely air defense missiles, to Azerbaijan during the 2020 Karabakh war, but also sent Belarusian advisors to Azerbaijan to help upgrade their army, and train its troops to use the new equipment through an intermediary, the private arms firm Tetraedr, with Belarusian army personnel posing as Tetraedr employees.
+Tetraedr had 16 contracts to work with the Azeri military, with two being worth an estimated $13 million, and 6 of them not being signed with the Azeri government, but instead a shell company registered in the British Virgin Islands to circumvent arms trafficking treaties.
+Although the Virgin Islands have a secrecy law on the ownership of companies registered in their territory, these listings would also be leaked, showing the company, N.P.O.
+Navigation Systems, as being jointly owned by Azeri and Israeli businessmen connected to the Azeri government.